- F-1 Students

 One class is typically 3 or 4 units each.

 Immigration regulations allow for one online class per semester towards your minimum requirement.
 You could take additional online courses beyond your minimum enrollment as well, if you like.

-For example, an Undergraduate could take one online course for 3 credits, 3 regular courses for 9 credits, and that’s the required 12.
+For example, an Undergraduate could take one online course for 3 credits and three in person or hybrid courses for 9 credits, and that’s the required 12.
 Beyond the required 12, an additional online course could be taken.